Unusual International Baby Girl Names

 Along with Eira and Zora, other short and funky international girl names outside the US Top 1000 include Bijou, Daru, Ezri and Rio.
 Or if you prefer long, statement-making names, try Antonina, Cleophee, Endellion or Zipporah.

-When considering rare international names for your baby girl, it's always important to bear each name's cultural context in mind.
-If the name is not from a culture familiar to you, do some reasearch (asking on our friendly international Forums is a great place to start!) to make sure that you understand the background to the name, and any cultural significance it may have.
+When considering rare names for your baby girl, it's always important to bear each name's cultural context in mind.
+If the name is not from a culture familiar to you, do some research (asking on our friendly international Forums is a great place to start!) to make sure that you understand the background to the name, and any cultural significance it may have.

 Origin:Greek mythology name